tkalir/backend-wdata-code-challenge/README.md

 ### Tips
 - **Programming Language**: Pick whatever you like, pick the language that you are most comfortable with.
 - **Database**: SQL/NoSQL, whatever you think will be fast and good for this task.
-- You can use any free hosting provider such as render.com, Heroku, AWS, GCS, Azure, DigitalOcean, etc... (if you don't know any of them, we recommend using render.com as it is the easiest to start with and we tested that task can run on it).
+- You can use any free hosting provider such as render.com, Heroku, AWS, GCS, Azure, DigitalOcean, etc... (if you don't know any of them, we recommend using render.com as it is the easiest to start with and we tested that the task can run on it).
 - Take your time to go over the instructions and attached data before you begin.

 ### General